 Arthur Conan Doyle (1891): A Scandal in Bohemia

 In our technology-driven environment, data is cheap and ubiquitous.
 Every call, trip, or visit of a web page leaves a trail of data.
 Apart from raising important issues of privacy, the notion of big data highlights another problem: In an era in which digital information is collected everywhere, we are drowning in data.
 While this data promises to be valuable and meaningful, we frequently fail to understand and use it.
-Unfortunately, we often lack the skills and tools of dealing with data, which are a prerequisite of making sense of it.
+Unfortunately, we often lack the knowledge, skills or tools of dealing with data, which are a prerequisite of making any sense of it.

 Data science is often confused with statistics — especially by social science students, who tend to view any formalism as a new type of statistics specifically designed to torture them.
 There is considerable overlap between data science and statistics, but they are not identical: